Back to Pets

 Step 4: Nighttime Training (Days 15+)

 Once your puppy is comfortable with daytime crating, begin nighttime training with a structured routine.
+Align your evening cues with the household harmony checklist in our smart feeding guide so every caregiver follows the same script.

 • Establish a consistent bedtime routine